· Lincoln J Bicalho · Development · 20 min read

 }

-The Custom Authentication State Provider
+Step 3: Implement Custom Authentication State Provider

 public class CustomAuthStateProvider : AuthenticationStateProvider